 The ecommerce revolution has forever changed the way we buy goods and services – including food.
 Why visit a supermarket when you can order exactly what you want from the comfort of your own home?
 Stress-free and convenient, online food shopping makes perfect sense for consumers.

 But by reducing the customer’s physical involvement in the purchasing process, retailers now find their job is more complex and costly.
 In the past, we would visit a supermarket, pick our own “order”, and transport the goods home again.
-But in an ecommerce trading model, these responsibilities are pushed back to the retailer, eroding profit margins in the process.
+But in an ecommerce trading model, these responsibilities are pushed back to the retailer.
+And its eroding profit margins in the process.

 There are two ways retailers can control these additional back-end costs:

-- Picking is performed in centralised warehouses – known as “dark stores”.
+- Picking takes place in centralised warehouses – known as “dark stores”.
 This approach is quick and efficient because there is minimal handling of each item.
 And because access to the dark store is restricted, picking is never interrupted to deal with shop floor issues.

-- Picking is performed in existing retail stores.
+- Picking takes place in existing retail stores.
 Under this model retailers “piggyback” ecommerce operations on their existing stores and delivery network.
 Orders are picked from stock at the store closest to the customer’s house to reduce final-leg delivery overheads.

 By using their existing stores network, food retailers can keep initial infrastructure costs low.
 So why should they consider dark stores?